AjayaRamachandran/symphony/README.md

 - **SDL2 for the Editor Interface:** This is done via Python's Pygame library, and allows us to essentially take advantage of precise, pixel-level rendering of complex elements beyond the capabilites of traditional DOM-style renders, and since we're doing it all inside of the Python main process we can handle all system functionality *under the same hood as the frontend* without needing compartmentalization *hell* with endpoints and external calls.
 This did mean we spent a good while reconstructing basic UI functionality from scratch, like scrolling, selecting, dragging, etc, but the end result is total program control, which is worth it when designing a tightly integrated editor and playback system.

 - **Pygame.Mixer for Audio:** Another just... obvious option.
-We initially experimented with the Simpleaudio library when starting out, but found that switching to Pygame.Mixer was a small migration effort that completely eliminated what used to sub-minute crashes from segmentation faults in the Simpleaudio library.
+We initially experimented with the Simpleaudio library when starting out, but found that switching to Pygame.Mixer was a small migration effort that completely eliminated what used to be frequent, inexplicable crashes from segmentation faults in the Simpleaudio library.
 Mixer also runs significantly faster, reducing playback latency.

 ## Design Language